MuKnSys/real-world-blockchain-course/README.md

 ## Intended Audience

-This course is developed for the following audiences.
+This course is developed for enterprise IT professionals
-* Enterprise IT professionals
-* Crypto investors or potential crypto investors